ircv3/ircv3-specifications/extensions/brb.md

-Occasionally, clients will need to restart in order to update software and, at the moment, this will cause a `QUIT` to be sent out for the user on all their networks (unless the client supports upgrading in-place)
+Occasionally, clients will need to restart in order to update software and, at the moment, this will cause a `QUIT` to be sent out for the user on all their networks (unless the client supports upgrading in-place.)
+This specification provides a feature to allow clients to do these upgrades in an effectively silent manner, using the `draft/resume` capability.

-With the introduction of the `resume` spec, we have an opportunity to leverage the ability to resume an old session to achieve this but we need a way to client-initiate a clean disconnect that holds a session open (`resume` is designed solely for ping timeouts.)
+With the introduction of the `draft/resume` capability, half of this goal is achieved (resuming a previous session) but we still need a way to agree on a clean close of the client<->server TCP connection such that it can be resumed after a software upgrade; that's where `BRB` comes in.

 ## Dependencies